AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ## Next steps

-By reading this document you have a better understanding of how Power BI Report Templates can be integrated into Platform to share compelling data insights from your Profiles, Segments, of Destinations dashboards.
+By reading this document you have a better understanding of how Power BI report templates can be integrated into Platform to share compelling data insights from your Profiles, Segments, of Destinations dashboards.
 See the [Dashboard customization overview](../customize/overview.md) document to learn more about customizing your dashboards, or documentation on creating custom widgets.